ltw-webdev-5/curriculum/writing-a-readme.md

       ![](gh-pages.jpg)

-      1. Do the whole `gh-pages` rigmarole,
+      1. Go to the “Settings” for your `portfolio` repo
-        <br>*or*
+      2. Scroll down to “GitHub Pages” and select “master branch”
-      2. Go to the “Settings” for your `portfolio` repo, scroll down to “GitHub Pages” and select “master branch”—then press “Save”.
+      3. Then press “Save”

   - title: "Writing your “Why”"
     before: |